justinjudefernandes/CyberLure-A-Phishing-Simulation-Security-Awareness-Platform/README.md

 - Periodic Policy Refreshers
 - Quarterly Mandatory Training

-The Mandatory Training dashboard provides administrators with visibility into:
+The Mandatory Training dashboard provides administrators with visibility into key training metrics, including:
 - Training completion rates
-- Assessment results and pass rates
+- Assessment scores and pass rates
-- Video-watch progress
+- Video viewing progress
-- Outstanding training
+- Outstanding or overdue training
 - Employee-level completion status

-Each employee receives a focused learning experience where they watch the assigned training content and complete the associated assessment, with their progress and results recorded by the platform.
+Each employee receives a focused learning experience by viewing their assigned training content and completing the corresponding assessment.
+The platform records their progress, assessment results, and completion status, providing administrators with a clear view of training compliance across the organization.

-### 🛡️ **Phishing Awareness**
+### 🛡️ **Phishing Awareness:**

-Phishing Awareness provides educational content focused on how cyber attacks work and how employees can recognize and respond to them.
+Phishing Awareness provides educational content designed to help employees understand how cyberattacks work and how to recognize, avoid, and respond to common threats.

-Example topics
+Example topics include:
-Ransomware
+- Ransomware
-Man-in-the-Middle attacks
+- Man-in-the-Middle attacks
-Business Email Compromise
+- Business Email Compromise
-Credential phishing
+- Credential phishing
-Social engineering
+- Social engineering
-Malicious links and attachments
+- Malicious links and attachments
-Other current threat techniques
+- Other current threat techniques

-The platform can support awareness content relevant to both regional and global threat landscapes.

-Awareness campaigns track video engagement, completion, and assessment results for individual recipients.
+The platform supports awareness content relevant to both regional and global threat landscapes.
+Awareness campaigns track video engagement, completion status, and assessment results for each individual recipient.

-3️⃣ Phishing Campaigns
+### 🎣 **Phishing Campaigns:**

-The phishing-simulation component allows security teams to conduct controlled simulations against authorized employees and measure how users respond.

-Campaigns can simulate common attack scenarios involving:
+The phishing-simulation component enables security teams to conduct controlled, authorized simulations and measure how employees respond to realistic phishing scenarios.
+Campaigns can simulate common attack techniques, including:
 🔗 Malicious links
 📎 Malicious attachments
 🎭 Display-name spoofing